tomasflek/mqtt-playground/README.md

 # How to build
 In order to buid the solution .NET 6 DEV must be installed.
 The projects are using external nuget packages, make sure that all nuget packages are restored prior building.
+In order to restore nuget packages, execute command `dotnet restore`.

 # How to runt it
 1. Make sure that all projects are successfully built.